WindowsLogic-Productions/M0rningStar/README.md

 This program was *not* made with Enterbrain's permission.
 It was ultimately made by reverse engineering the 2D Fighter Maker code.
 More so, the translation/continuation of LilithPort was not made with the original LilithPort developer's permission.
 If he ever decides to pick this back up or make changes to the code, we will comply.

-> LilithPort requires .NET Framework 3.5. **You also need the Visual C++ 2008 redistributable (x86): (https://cdn.windowslogic.co.uk/Support/Visual%20C%20Redistributable%202008%20(x86).exe)**
+> LilithPort 1.0.9.x LTS and 1.1.x.x require .NET Framework 3.5.
+You also need [Microsoft Visual C++ Redistributable 2008 (x86)](https://cdn.windowslogic.co.uk/Support/Visual%20C%20Redistributable%202008%20(x86).exe)**

-> Version 2.0 and above will require .NET Framework 4.0 for Windows XP Service Pack 3 and should automatically work on all newer versions of Windows.
+> Version 2.0 and above will require .NET Framework 4.0 for Windows XP Service Pack 3 and should automatically work on all newer versions of Windows, provided you install [Microsoft Visual C++ Redistributable 2010 (x86)](https://cdn.windowslogic.co.uk/Support/Visual%20C%20Redistributable%202010%20%28x86%29.exe).

 ### LilithPort 1.0.9.x Long Term Servicing